OpenCHAMI/configurator/README.md

     // ... blah, blah, blah, format output, and so on...
   }

-  // apply the template and get substituted output as byte array return generator.ApplyTemplate(path, generator.Mappings{
+  // apply the substitutions to Jinja template and return output as byte array return generator.ApplyTemplate(path, generator.Mappings{
     "hosts": output,
   })